Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere

-Strongly motivated by Rivi\`ere's \cite{Riviere.2008}, \cite{Riviere.2011} and Bernard's \cite{Bernard.2016} work on the divergence form of the Euler-Lagrange-operator $\nabla_{L^2}\Will$ of the Willmore functional, we shall use the terminology of Definition \ref{definitions.2} and of Remark \ref{covariant.derivatives} in a slightly generalized manner, and we shall follow here exactly Section 7 in \cite{Riviere.Park.City.2013}, Sections VII.5.2 and VII.6.5 in \cite{Riviere.2011}, or Section 1.5 in \cite{Palmurella.2020} defining for any fixed Lipschitz-immersion $F:\Sigma \longrightarrow \rel^3$ with second fundamental form $A_F$ in $L^2(\Sigma)$ its ``weak Willmore operator'' below in \eqref{distributional.Willmore} as a distribution of second order on $\Sigma$, thus generalizing its classical meaning in \eqref{first_variation} for smooth immersions $f$ of $\Sigma$ into $\rel^3$.
-The theory of ``distributions'' $T\in \Dom'(\Sigma)$ - to be used in Definition \ref{definitions.3} below - is introduced in Chapters II-VI of \cite{Hoermander.1983} or also in Sections 5.15--5.23 of \cite{Alt.2015}. \begin{definition} Let $\Sigma$ be a compact surface as in Definition \ref{definitions}, and let $F:\Sigma \longrightarrow \rel^3$ be a Lipschitz immersion with second fundamental form $A_F$ in $L^2(\Sigma)$ and with induced metric $g_{F}:=F^*{g_{\textnormal{euc}}}$. \begin{itemize} \item[1)] We define the ``weak Willmore operator'' $\nabla_{L^2}\Will(F)$ as the following distribution on $\Sigma$ of second order:
+Motivated by Rivi\`ere's \cite{Riviere.2008}, \cite{Riviere.2011} and Bernard's \cite{Bernard.2016} work on the divergence form of the Euler-Lagrange-operator $\nabla_{L^2}\Will$ of the Willmore functional we shall follow here exactly Section 7 in \cite{Riviere.Park.City.2013}, Sections VII.5.2 and VII.6.5 in \cite{Riviere.2011}, or Section 1.5 in \cite{Palmurella.2022} and define for any fixed Lipschitz-immersion $F:\Sigma \longrightarrow \rel^3$ with second fundamental form $A_F$ in $L^2(\Sigma)$ its \emph{weak Willmore operator} below in \eqref{distributional.Willmore} as a distribution of second order on $\Sigma$, thus generalizing its classical meaning in \eqref{first_variation} for smooth immersions $f$ of $\Sigma$ into $\rel^3$.
+The differential geometric terminology appearing below in Definition \ref{definitions.3} and in Remark \ref{Immersion.in.R4} is fairly standard and can be looked up in Definition 4 of \cite{Ruben.MIWF.II} and in Section 2 of both \cite{Jakob_Moebius_2016} and \cite{Ruben.MIWF.III}. \begin{definition} Let $\Sigma$ be a compact Riemann surface, and let $F:\Sigma \longrightarrow \rel^3$ be a Lipschitz immersion with second fundamental form $A_F$ in $L^2(\Sigma)$ and with induced metric $g_{F}:=F^*{g_{\textnormal{euc}}}$. \begin{itemize} \item[1)] We define the ``weak Willmore operator'' $\nabla_{L^2}\Will(F)$ as the following distribution on $\Sigma$ of second order:

 $\forall \, \varphi \in C^{\infty}(\Sigma,\rel^3)$. \item[2)] Moreover, as in \cite{Riviere.2011}, Definition VII.3, we shall define the differential $1$-form

 mapping smooth vector fields on $\Sigma$ into distributions of first order on $\Sigma$, acting on sections into $F^*T\rel^3$ concretely by: